esradasdan/Coffee-Website/README.md

-This is a basic coffee site I developed with html and css
+This is a coffee themed site that I developed with HTML and CSS.